Emperor of Japan: Marriage traditions

 Throughout history, Japanese emperors and noblemen appointed a spouse to the position of chief wife, rather than just keeping a harem or an assortment of female attendants.

 The Japanese imperial dynasty consistently practiced official polygamy until the Taishō period (1912–1926).
 Besides his empress, the emperor could take, and nearly always took, several secondary consorts ("concubines") of various hierarchical degrees.
 Concubines were allowed also to other dynasts (Shinnōke, Ōke).
 After a decree by Emperor Ichijō, some emperors even had two empresses simultaneously (identified by the separate titles kōgō and chūgū).
 With the help of all this polygamy, the imperial clan could produce more offspring.
 (Sons by secondary consorts were usually recognized as imperial princes, too, and such a son could be recognized as heir to the throne if the empress did not give birth to an heir.)

 Of the eight reigning empresses of Japan, none married or gave birth after ascending the throne.
 Some of them, being widows, had produced children before their reigns.
 In the succession, children of the empress were preferred over sons of secondary consorts.
 Thus it was significant which quarters had preferential opportunities in providing chief wives to imperial princes, i.e. supplying future empresses.

 Apparently, the oldest tradition of official marriages within the imperial dynasty involved marriages between dynasty members, even between half-siblings or between uncle and niece.
 Such marriages were deemed to preserve better the imperial blood; or they aimed at producing children symbolic of a reconciliation between two branches of the imperial dynasty.
+Several imperial figures of the 5th and 6th centuries such as Prince Shōtoku (574–622) were children of half-sibling couples.
 Daughters of other families remained concubines until Emperor Shōmu (701–706)—in what was specifically reported as the first elevation of its kind—elevated his Fujiwara consort Empress Kōmyō to chief wife.

-Japanese monarchs have been, as much as others elsewhere, dependent on making alliances with powerful chiefs and with other monarchs.
-Many such alliances were sealed by marriages.
-However, in Japan such marriages soon became incorporated as elements of tradition which controlled the marriages of later generations, though the original practical alliance had lost its real meaning.
-A repeated pattern saw an imperial son-in-law under the influence of his powerful non-imperial father-in-law.